atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 To uninstall the products and clean up the infrastructure first make sure you made a backup from all application data you may need.
 Uninstall will **permanently delete** the database, shared home, local home, and Terraform state data.

-If you wish to uninstall just one product please **do not** proceed with uninstall process and see [Configuration](CONFIGURATION.md) instead.
+If you wish to uninstall just one product please **do not** proceed with the uninstall process and see [Configuration](CONFIGURATION.md) instead.

 !!! warning "Make sure you have made backup of the product data."
     All product data will be **permanently deleted** after uninstall.